abu-musa-dev/Donat-Serverside/README.md

-# 🚀 Donate Server – Backend API for Crowdfunding Platform
+#  Donate – A Crowdfunding Platform
 **Donate** is a server-side application that powers the Donate crowdfunding platform.
 It allows users to create and manage donation campaigns, contribute to others, and track donation history.
 The backend is built using **Node.js**, **Express.js**, and **MongoDB**.

 **Live Site (Frontend)**: [https://donat-web.netlify.app/](https://donat-web.netlify.app/)